Music history, nineteenth-century music, popular music, African American music.

 Fees for private instruction (Music 101) are $540 each semester for twelve 45-minute lessons; some scholarship aid is available.
 Private instruction fees are waived in one instrument or voice for junior and senior music majors, who are expected to enroll in private instruction for at least two of their final four semesters.

 Academic Credit for Music Performance

-All students participating in music performance courses (Music 101, 104, 105, 106, 107, 108, and 109) should register; these courses are graded on a credit/no credit basis.
-The courses carry variable credit: either one-half course or zero credit for one semester.
-To qualify for credit, students must have taken or be currently enrolled in a one-unit course at level 111 or above at Reed, for which they can receive two half-units of credit for a music performance course, one-half unit per semester (the only exception is Orchestra, Music 104; see the description below).
+All students participating in music performance courses (Music 101, 104, 105, 107, 108, and 109) must be registered; these courses are graded on a credit/no credit basis.
+The courses carry variable credit: either one-quarter, one-half, or zero credit for one semester (see the course descriptions below).
 No more than one-half credit may be earned per semester.
-A second one-unit course at level 111 or above qualifies the student for two additional half-units of credit for music performance.
 No more than two units may be received for the same music performance course.
-A third one-unit course at level 111 or above qualifies the student for two more half-units of credit in a different music performance course.
-These credits in music performance may be used toward the quantity requirement of 30 units for graduation, though not toward the Group A or Group X requirements.
-If the accompanying classroom course is dropped, credit for music performance must also be relinquished.
+No more than three units of credits in music performance may be used toward the quantity requirement of 30 units for graduation.

 Music 101 - Private Instruction

 Variable credit: one-half or zero course for one semester of individual instrumental or vocal instruction.
 Credit/no credit only.
 May be repeated for credit.